Anaconda: Sexual cannibalism

 Cannibalism is quite easy in anacondas since females are so much larger than males, but sexual cannibalism has only been confirmed in E. murinus.
 Females gain the direct benefit of a post-copulatory high-protein meal when they consume their mates, along with the indirect benefit of additional resources to use for the formation of offspring; cannibalism in general (outside of the breeding season) has been confirmed in all but E. deschauenseei, although it is likely that it occurs in all Eunectes species.

 Asexual reproduction

 Although sexual reproduction is by far the most common in Eunectes, E. murinus has been observed to undergo facultative parthenogenesis.
 In both cases, the females had lived in isolation from other anacondas for over eight years, and DNA analysis showed that the few fully formed offspring were genetically identical to the mothers; although this is not commonly observed, it is likely possible in all species of Eunectes and several other species of Boidae.

+Indigenous mythology

+According to the founding myth of the Huni Kuin, a man named Yube fell in love with an anaconda woman and was turned into an anaconda as well.
+He began to live with her in the deep world of waters.
+In this world, Yube discovered a hallucinogenic drink with healing powers and access to knowledge.
+One day, without telling his anaconda wife, Yube decided to return to the land of men and resume his old human form.
+The myth also explains the origin of cipó or ayahuasca—a hallucinogenic drink taken ritualistically by the Huni Kuin.